alinam18/Resume-Version-2/README.md

 - **style.css** - Styles used throughout the website.
 - **script.js** - JavaScript functions used to add interactivity (like the Tic Tac Toe game and other features).

-## Future Enhancements

-- Add more interactive games.
-- Make the site mobile responsive.
-- Improve accessibility features.
-- Potentially integrate with a back-end system to store and update resume data dynamically.

 ## Contact

 For more information or if you would like to connect, feel free to reach out to me at alinamarin.cui@gmail.com.